Table of Contents

 Infrastructure Gaps and Modernization

-Many inland waterways suffer from aging infrastructure, insufficient dredging, and inadequate connections to multimodal transport networks.
-The U.S. inland waterway system, for example, has many locks and dams that are over 50 years old and in need of rehabilitation.
-The World Bank estimates that developing countries need to invest $1.5 trillion annually in water-related infrastructure to meet development goals, with a significant portion going to waterways and river management.
-Modernization efforts should focus on digitalization—such as river information systems and GPS-based navigation—as well as physical upgrades that increase capacity and reliability.
+The World Bank estimates that developing countries need to invest approximately $1.5 trillion annually in water-related infrastructure to meet sustainable development goals, with a considerable share destined for waterways and river basin management.
+Modernization efforts should prioritize digitalization—such as implementing river information systems, GPS-based navigation aids, and real-time traffic management—alongside physical upgrades to increase capacity, safety, and reliability.

 Policy Frameworks for Sustainable Growth